Nightjar LogoSign in

 Templates enforce format consistency.
 Every image gets the same canvas size, the same background color, the same element placement.
 But they do not control how the photo itself looks.
 Lighting quality varies per input.
 Shadow behavior is inconsistent.
 If you generate lifestyle scenes for 50 products, each one gets a different mood and perspective.
 The catalog ends up looking like 50 separate editing sessions, because it is.

-There is no way to extract a photographic style from a reference image and apply it across products.
+There is no way to extract a photographic style from a reference image and reuse it as a saved ingredient across products.
 Brand Kit handles logos and colors, not lighting direction or camera angles.
-And there is no multi-shot generation.
-You cannot upload one photo of a product and generate side views, top-down angles, or zoom crops.
+And there is no saved-setup layer: you cannot define one complete photographic brief and reapply it to the next product without rebuilding it.

 A note on reviews: Photoroom's ratings vary significantly by platform.
 Trustpilot shows 1.3 out of 5 (164 reviews, 80% one-star), primarily driven by billing complaints and mid-subscription feature changes.
 Capterra sits at 4.8/5 (13 reviews), and Google Play at 4.7/5 across millions of ratings.
 Trustpilot tends to capture billing frustration specifically, so the full picture is more mixed than any single score suggests.